OguzBey/Weak-Password-Attacker/README.md

 # Weak-Password-Attacker

-This tool was written to brute force the WordPress sites on the server.
+This tool was written to brute force WordPress and Joomla sites on the server.